AbhiramSakha/T-06-Movie-Recommender-/README.md

 The repository includes:

 Project Report: A detailed explanation of the project in PDF format (Vedant Roy Minor Project Report on Movie Recommendation System.pdf).
-Presentation Slides: A concise slide deck used for the college presentation in pdf format (Vedant Roy Minor Project Movie-Recommender-System PPT.pdf).
+Presentation Slides: A concise slide deck used for the college presentation in pdf format (Team-06 Minor Project Movie-Recommender-System PPT.pdf).
 🔧 Deployment
 This project is ready to be deployed on Render or similar platforms.
 Follow these steps: